mdalmaruf/INFT-1207/README.md

-# Python Calculator with Automated Testing
+# Activity 1: Python Calculator with Automated Testing

 This repository contains a simple Python program that includes two functions:
 - `add(a, b)`: Adds two numbers and returns the result.